 [This 2022 novel is in four parts.
-I am reading one part at a time, then I write about each one before reading on.
-So far I have finished Part 1, Hunt.
+I read one part at a time, then wrote about each one before reading on.
+Hunt.
 Spoiler alert: If you read this running commentary, you will find out everything that happens in the book as I read it.]

 21 August 2025